 Also a composer and arranger, Victor has written a number of pieces for percussion.
 His works have been performed by Sandbox Percussion more than 50 times throughout the United States.
 While music and percussion is at the core of his professional life, Victor has also worked as a photographer and videographer.
 As head of media and content development for Sandbox Percussion, he has developed and maintained a YouTube presence consisting of performance videos, workshop documentaries, and travel vlogs.

 Victor holds degrees from the Peabody Conservatory and the Yale School of Music.
-He serves on faculty at the Dwight Conservatory in Manhattan and is a visiting artist at University of Massachusetts Amherst with Sandbox Percussion as the ensemble in residence.
-Victor performs on Pearl/Adams instruments, Vic Firth drumsticks and Remo drumheads.
+He is also a member of The Percussion Collective, a stunning ensemble founded by performer and pedagogue Robert van Sice.
+Victor serves on faculty at the Dwight Conservatory in Manhattan and was a visiting artist at the University of Massachusetts Amherst with Sandbox Percussion as the ensemble in residence in the Fall of 2019.
+Victor endorses Pearl/Adams instruments, Vic Firth drumsticks and Remo drumheads.